piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Participants should leave any workshop session with homework to complete.
 Workshops are called workshops for a reason.
 They create work for the participants.
 Make sure there is an assignment after each one.

+#### For the staff
+In this format, staff should be looking to engage subject matter expert mentors.
+This is an incredibly scaleable and efficient way for those types of mentors to share their knowledge, en masse.

+These mentors should be comfortable with a conversational teaching environment.

 ### For the mentor
+Encourage mentors to set the context of the workshop, provide background on their experience or expertise, and then actively make examples of the startups or founders.
+This should be an engaging and dynamic process designed to help all participants learn the subject matter.

+Make sure the mentors understand that they should be assigning homework.
+And make sure that they realize that the assignment should drive the teachings home or take participants to the next stage of developing the concepts explored during the workshop — and this is important — as they apply to the founder and/or their startup.
+They need to make the assignment applicable, not just educational.

 ### For the founders

  - - -